allegro/ralph-cli/docs/concepts.md

     ]
 }
 ```

+As you can see, this structure is quite flat (and we will do our best to keep it
+that way), consisting mostly of lists of dicts.

+Keep in mind though, that this is just an initial version of contract, which are
+subject to heavy changes until `ralph-cli` will reach `1.0.0` version.

 If you have any thoughts on this (or if you need to add something here), please
 let us know by opening a new issue on [our GitHub profile][issues].